 Generally, you must be at least 18 years old.
 (But we do offer a few short internships each year to volunteers under 18.)

 You must be interested in participating in community and interested in sharing life with people who have intellectual and developmental disabilities.
 You should be ready to work hard and have an attitude of openness and respect.
 The selection process tends to give priority to those who are able to contribute more to the community and the people Camphill serves than they require in support and healing for themselves.

 If admitted, you will need to pass a background screening and provide the necessary medical forms from your doctor.
 If you are coming from another country, you will need to successfully apply for the appropriate visa.

 How do I apply for a visa?

-Your host community will explain the steps.
+Your host community will explain the steps in detail.

 First, you will need to be invited to one of our communities.
 Your host community will provide instructions and paperwork needed for your visa appointment with the American Consulate near you.
-You will also need a valid passport and the funds to cover costs associated with the visa application.
+You will also need a valid passport and the funds to cover the costs associated with the visa application.